NeoEmberArt/Aslyis/Addons/SnakeMotionTutorial.md

 * Click **Setup**
 * The empty that is selected will be the Controller/driver.
 A keyframe is allready added
 * ***Animate the empty***
+  * You can also set certain settings such as
+    * Frame range (Only use a certain range of frames when baking)
+    * Animated (Turn the calculation on or off at certain frames for use of ragdoll - experimental)
+    * Keyframe Frequency (How often snakeMotion will add a keyframe - every x frames)
 * Click **Bake**
 * Watch your masterpiece slither

-> **ProTip:** Bones must stay as a single line; If it splits/branches, you may get some funky results
+> **ProTip:** Bones must stay as a single line; If it splits/branches, you MAY get some funky results

 # Common issues
 ### Bones are rotating but the armature is not moving